|Call Us||(888) 258-1770||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Accommodation: Marriott Berlin - 2 nights

-oin a local guide for a drive through the Tiergarten to the refurbished Reichstag building and see the Brandenburg Gate.
+Wake up ready to embrace the rejuvenated spirit of Berlin.
+Join a local guide for a drive along the Ku’Damm past the Memorial Church.
+Continue through the Tiergarten to the refurbished Reichstag building and see the Brandenburg Gate.
 On the eastern side, take Unter den Linden past the State Opera House to the Alexanderplatz.

-AAA Complimentary Inclusion: This afternoon, visit the Soviet War Memorial in Trepow Park before continuing to the East Side Gallery, the largest stretch of the former Berlin Wall.
+AAA Complimentary Inclusion: This afternoon, the surreal landmarks of the former East Berlin.
+Begin at the Soviet War Memorial in Trepow Park before continuing to the East Side Gallery, the largest stretch of the former Berlin Wall.
 Finally visit the Checkpoint Charlie museum documenting nearly 30 years of dramatic escape attempts across the Iron Curtain.

 Drive south to Dresden.
 Almost totally destroyed by horrific air raids in 1945, Dresden has now risen again in a blend of old and new.
 See the reconstructed Frauenkirche and walk past the colossal Procession of the Dukes on the wall of the Royal Palace.
 Round the Catholic Cathedral to view the tiered facades of the Opera and magnificent baroque Zwinger Palace.